Updated June 12, 2023

-JSP can be viewed as a high-level abstraction of Java Servlets.
-JSPs are translated into Servlets at runtime, thus every JSP can be called a Servlet in disguise.
-JSPs have access to the entire family of Java APIs, meaning JSP can do anything which a Servlet is capable of performing.
+- JSP can be viewed as a high-level abstraction of Java Servlets.
+JSPs are translated into Servlets at runtime; thus, every JSP can be called a Servlet in disguise.
+JSPs have access to the entire family of Java APIs, meaning JSP can do anything that a Servlet can perform.

-Head To Head Comparison Between JSP vs PHP (Infographics)
+Head To Head Comparison Between JSP and PHP (Infographics)

 Below is the top 8 difference between JSP VS PHP

-- JSP is an abstraction of Java class so it can be garbage collected whereas PHP does not support garbage collection.
+- JSP is an abstraction of the Java class, so it can be garbage collected, whereas PHP does not support garbage collection.

 JSP vs PHP Comparison Table